Mailclark/bot2hook/README.md

 ### Storage directories

-Execute these commands in root directory
+Execute these commands in the root folder.

 ```
 mkdir -m 777 -p storage